cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `router` A key-value router configuration as described in the [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3). app_svc
+  * `router` A key-value router configuration as described in the [OpenStack network create router API](http://developer.openstack.org/api-ref-networking-v2.html#layer3).
   * `external_network` An external network name or ID.
 If specified, the router uses this external network as a gateway.
 Defaults to `''` (empty string).
   * `default_to_managers_external_network` A boolean that determines whether to use the Cloudify Manager's external network if no other external network was set (whether by a relationship, by the `external_network` property, or by the nested `external_gateway_info` key in the `router` property).
 This is only relevant if the Manager's external network appears in the [Provider-context](#misc).
 Defaults to `true`.
   * `use_external_resource` A boolean for setting whether to create the resource or use an existing one.
 See the [Using Existing Resources section](#using-existing-resources).
 Defaults to `false`.